 Why shouldn’t I go out every now and then and bring back a few homeless people for a hot shower and supper, maybe even let them stay a night, or thirty?

 Why shouldn’t I offer to heal the guy limping down the road outside?
 That would be normal for Jesus.

 Why shouldn’t it be normal for me to aim to spend only £10 a week on food so I have more to give away?

 Why should I have two coats when some people don’t have any?
 Same goes when I have more than enough t-shirts, cutlery, sofas, teabags…

 Is it because it’s not normal to act like that?

 Perhaps the first step to becoming people who turn the world upside down will be for us to allow God to turn our worlds upside down.
-Perhaps He wants to flip our perspective, to harmonise our expectations with His.
+May we allow Him to flip our perspective, to harmonise our expectations with His.